Hamaguchi Osachi: Premiership (1929–1931)

-The 2nd Hamaguchi administration

 Hamaguchi was reelected to a second term as Prime Minister of Japan in March 1931.
 However, with his health continuing to deteriorate, he was unable to attend the 59th Session of the Imperial Diet, which opened with Foreign Minister Kijūrō Shidehara as acting Prime Minister.
 The Seiyūkai immediately attacked the government on the grounds that the Prime Minister was not physically present, and that Shidehara was not even a member of the Minseitō.
 When Shidehara further created an uproar with a comment concerning Emperor Hirohito's support of the London Naval Treaty, the Seiyūkai refused to participate in budget deliberations until Hamaguchi could attend.
 Despite his failing health, Hamaguchi was forced to attend the Diet, but resigned a month later to be replaced by Wakatsuki Reijirō.
 He died on 26 August of the same year, and his grave is at the Aoyama Cemetery in Tokyo.

+Sagôya was not immediately tried for murder.
+Nevertheless, in 1932, he was sentenced to death for attempted murder, after the judge ruled that the bullet had caused Osachi's death.
+Yoshikatsu Matsuki was sentenced to 13 years in prison as an accomplice, while Ainosuke Iwata received a 4-month sentence.
+However, in 1934, Sagôya's death sentence was reduced to life in prison in a general amnesty.
+He was one of many people involved in politically motivated murders, including that of prime ministers, to have their sentences reduced.
+Sagôya was released from prison in 1940, and died in 1972.
+He continued to be involved in far-right activities until his death.

 In 1931 Hamaguchi's cabinet sponsored a bill on women's suffrage.
 It would have granted women over the age of 25 the right to vote in local elections and stand for office given their husbands' approval.
 The bill passed the lower house, but it was defeated in the House of Peers in March 1931 by a vote of 184 to 62.